 The Organization received a loan from Bennington State Bank in the Amount of \$140,900 under the Paycheck Protection Program established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The loan is subject to a note dated April 30, 2020.
-The Organization applied for and has been notified that \$140,900 in eligible expenditures for payroll and other expenses described in the CARES Act has been forgiven.
-Loan forgiveness is reflected in grant revenue in the accompanying Statement of Activities pursuant to ASC 958-605, Not-for-Profit Entities: Revenue Recognition.
+The Organization applied for and received forgiveness for the entire loan amount on November 20, 2020.
+Loan forgiveness was reflected in grant revenue in the June 30, 2020 Statement of Activities pursuant to ASC 958-605, Not-for-Profit Entities: Revenue Recognition.